Combined Heat & Power and Fuel Cells

 NJ Energy Resilience Bank Now Accepting Applications 10.20.14

 As part of the Christie Administrations's continuing efforts to minimize the impact of future major power outages and increase energy resiliency, the State announced the launch of the New Jersey Energy Resilience Bank (ERB), the first public infrastructure bank in the nation to focus on energy resilience.
+Certain market sectors looking to install distributed generation, such as CHP or Fuel Cells, with a focus on resiliency/back up power, may apply for financial assistance through the ERB in lieu of New Jersey's Clean Energy Program (above).
 Utilizing $200 million through New Jersey's second Community Development Block Grant-Disaster Recovery allocation, the ERB will support the development of distributed energy resources at critical facilities throughout the state that will enable them to remain operational during future outages.
-To learn more and read the press release about ERB, click here.
+To read the press release about ERB, click here.

 To learn more about the Energy Resilience Bank and the program's guidelines, financial products, requirements and access to the intake application view their website, or by contact them at (866) 534-7789.